 The cosmological data used here constrains primarily the expansion history of the universe.
 However, this model will impact the strength of gravity and possibly lead to signatures in the growth of cosmic structure.
-Thus, while no growth data was used in above analysis (as we await new growth measurements from DESI along with its covariance matrix with the BAO measurements), we can compute the constraints on quantities that will affect growth and be of interest as new data comes out.
+Thus, while no growth data was used in above analysis (as we await new growth measurements from DESI along with its covariance matrix with the BAO measurements), we can compute the constraints on quantities that will affect growth and be of interest as new data becomes available.
+Given that exotic gravitational interactions (whether coming from non-minimal couplings or non-canonical kinetic interactions) will lead to deviations from the growth of cosmic structure expected from general relativity (GR), such data (depending on its quality) may provide important discriminating power between more exotic scalar field interactions and minimal, canonical scalar fields or $\Lambda$.
 We now turn to analyzing these additional gravitational consequences.